 There is some debate over how much of a priority should be placed on branding, depending on where you are at in your business lifecycle.

-You can read this excellent article by Tim Kopp on this subject: http://cmovc.com/demand-gen-vs-branding-important/
+You can read this excellent article by Tim Kopp on this demand generation: http://cmovc.com/demand-gen-vs-branding-important/

 Have a strategy for acquiring leads that can go into your demand generation strategy and don’t forget to develop a rhythm for client/prospective client meetings.

-This is a great environment to share your latest developments and garner interest in the different resource you can provide through your demand generation platform.
+This is a great environment to share your latest developments and garner interest in the different resources you can provide through your demand generation platform.

-Not only can it increase your search in google or other search engines, when done properly it gives your customers the necessary information to be informed and hungry to purchase your products or services.
+Not only can it increase your search in Google or other search engines, but when done correctly it gives your customers the necessary information to be informed and hungry to purchase your products or services.